adrienlucbert/garmin-persistent-livetrack/README.md

 - Followers can choose to get notified when you start a session
 - Graph of visits history per user
 - Account creation via email, Google or Github
-- WebPush and email notifications
+- WebPush and email notifications with support for installing as a PWA

 ## Self-hosting